alexhang212/3D-SOCS/readme.md

-# 3D-SOCS:  Synchronized video capture and 3D reconstruction of wild passerines
+# Peering into the world of wild passerines with 3D-SOCS: synchronized video capture for posture estimation

 **Michael Chimento\***, ***Alex Hoi Hang Chan\***, Lucy M. Aplin, and Fumihiro Kano.